GnomeModder/ChefMod/RELEASE/README.md

 ## Changelog
+`2.0.5`

+- Fixed Mince breaking at high attack speeds.
+Let me know if issues persist.
+- Unlock achievement is now rewarded the moment you kill CHEF.
+- Unlock achievement is now synced online.

 `2.0.4`

 - Re-implemented old anti self-proc code alongside the new one, since removing it caused CHEF to be able to proc against oil by attacking it.